JfzzbllS/cheeze42s_KHCOMrandomizer/README.md

 4. Once it has opened, make sure no other scripts have been loaded, or conflicting, then go to `Script > Open Script` In the new window, select the `.Lua` file you saved earlier.

-5. Make sure you get a message in the `Output` side of the Console that reads `"Seed: xxxxxxxxxxx"`
+5. You will be asked to put in a seed.
+If you do not have a seed, just leave this as "0" and it will make a new seed.

+6. Click "Load Seed"

-6. You're done!
+7. You're done!
 You can enjoy a randomized version of Chain of Memories now!
 The script should only run once and stop, so you can close the Lua Console when you are done. **However, if you close Bizhawk from this point, you will lose your saved game and randomized seed. **

-7. (Recommended) I highly suggest you write down or copy your seed to a file, or a notepad, as there is no *easy* way to load the seed if you crash/close Bizhawk.
+8. (Recommended) I highly suggest you write down or copy your seed to a file, or a notepad.
+If you close Bizhawk, all the randomization is lost.

 # Loading a Seed

-If you crash or close Bizhawk, all of the ram values for your seed get wiped and the randomization is gone...
+If you crash or close Bizhawk, all of the values for your seed get wiped and the randomization is gone...

 However, you can have the script reuse your seed again to "place all the cards back" and keep playing after you close Bizhawk.

 1. Copy your seed number EXACTLY as displayed.
 So if it says `"Seed: 12345678"` write down `"12345678"`

-2. If you would like to have the Script use the seed again, open the `.Lua` file with a text editor, and scroll to line **93**.
+2. If you would like to have the Script use the seed again, re-open the `.Lua` file.
+Just as you did before.
-  It should say `seed=0`.
-Zero tells the script to *make* a new seed every time you launch the script in the Lua Console.

-3. Replace `seed=0` with your seed number.
-In this example your seed would be `seed=12345678`.
+3. Replace `0` in the textbox with your seed number.
+In this example your seed would be `12345678`.

-4. Reopen Bizhawk, Load Chain of Memories again, and go to `Tools > Lua Console`.
+4. Click "Load Seed".

 5. Select the `.Lua` file again, just like before.